top of page

 • Apr 4

 You do everything "right."
 You attend the bar events.
 You speak at CLEs.
 You join the civic organizations.
 You take referral partners to lunch.
-Yet somehow, your business development efforts aren't translating into a steady flow of quality cases.
+Yet somehow, your business development efforts aren't translating into a steady flow of referrals, let alone quality cases.

-If this sounds familiar, you're experiencing what I call the "referral relationship gap"—and it's costing law firms millions in lost opportunity.
+If this sounds familiar, you're experiencing what I term the "referral relationship gap" and it's costing your law firm thousands in lost opportunity.

 Understanding the Referral Relationship Gap

-During my years leading in-house marketing and business development for law firms, I discovered that most attorneys are excellent at initial connections but struggle with the systematic nurturing that turns acquaintances into reliable referral sources.
+During my years leading in-house marketing and business development for law firms, I discovered that most attorneys are excellent at initial connections but struggle with the systematic nurturing that turns those connections into reliable referral sources.
 There's a fundamental disconnect between relationship-building activities and relationship-sustaining systems.

 What Missed Referrals Really Look Like